Lake Mburo National Park

 You drive into the park and then continue on foot with a ranger.
 You see zebras and antelope up close.
 You walk toward tall giraffe families, often just a few dozen meters away.
 Even travelers who have seen much of Africa find this experience truly special.

-Game walk in Lake Mburo National Park
+Leopard in Lake Mburo National Park (2)

 Night Safari